intel/mainline-tracking/Documentation/core-api/protection-keys.rst

 Memory Protection Keys
 ======================

-Memory Protection Keys for Userspace (PKU aka PKEYs) is a feature which is found on Intel's Skylake (and later) "Scalable Processor" Server CPUs.
-It will be available in future non-server Intel parts and future AMD processors.

-For anyone wishing to test or use this feature, it is available in Amazon's EC2 C5 instances and is known to work there using an Ubuntu 17.04 image.

 Memory Protection Keys provides a mechanism for enforcing page-based protections, but without requiring modification of the page tables when an application changes protection domains.

+PKeys Userspace (PKU) is a feature which is found on Intel's Skylake "Scalable Processor" Server CPUs and later.
+And It will be available in future non-server Intel parts and future AMD processors.

+Future Intel processors will support Protection Keys for Supervisor pages (PKS).

+For anyone wishing to test or use user space pkeys, it is available in Amazon's EC2 C5 instances and is known to work there using an Ubuntu 17.04 image.

-It works by dedicating 4 previously ignored bits in each page table entry to a "protection key", giving 16 possible keys.
+pkeys work by dedicating 4 previously Reserved bits in each page table entry to a "protection key", giving 16 possible keys.
+User and Supervisor pages are treated separately.

+Protections for each page are controlled with per CPU registers for each type of page User and Supervisor.
+Each of these 32 bit register stores two separate bits (Access Disable and Write Disable) for each key.

+For Userspace the register is user-accessible (rdpkru/wrpkru).
+For Supervisor, the register (MSR_IA32_PKRS) is accessible only to the kernel.

-There is also a new user-accessible register (PKRU) with two separate bits (Access Disable and Write Disable) for each key.
-Being a CPU register, PKRU is inherently thread-local, potentially giving each thread a different set of protections from every other thread.
+Being a CPU register, pkeys are inherently thread-local, potentially giving each thread an independent set of protections from every other thread.

 There are two new instructions (RDPKRU/WRPKRU) for reading and writing to the new register.
 The feature is only available in 64-bit mode,